Nicholas Sarkozy did not walk out of the G20 summit.

 He just chose or trashed compensation committees.

-He just not compensation companies, by the way, it's compensation committee made up of the board.
+He just, not compensation companies, by the way, it's compensation committee made up of the board.

 He just trashed all these cozy relationships.

-He just trashed paying people 20 million to 30 million a year.
+He just trashed paying people $20 million to $30 million a year.

-He trashed the kinds of habits and practices that that has created, which have not served shareholders well, and have ultimately distorted the decision making of many CEOs.
+He trashed the kinds of habits and practices that that has created, which have not served shareholders well and have ultimately distorted the decision-making of many CEOs.

-We're gonna fix it.
+We're going to fix it.

-And then the the president um added this.
+And then the president added this.

 We don't.